AbnerLin/ThirtySix/README.md

 [![Build Status](https://travis-ci.org/AbnerLin/ThirtySix.svg?branch=master)](https://travis-ci.org/AbnerLin/ThirtySix)
 # ThirtySix
-The ThirtySix is the web-base application for restaurant which can monitor meals serving status, customer check in/out from seat map in real-time without refresh page.
+The ThirtySix is the web-base application for restaurant which can monitor meals serving status and customer check in/out from seat map in real-time without refresh page.

 ## Features
 * Customer Check-in/out.